Internet-Person-IP/E-commerce-REST-API/README.md

 In this project a REST API was created for an E-commerce Appliction.
 The project used an MVC like pattern to structure the code.
-The code should be commented to make it somewhat more clear what the work flow is and how it works.
+The code should be commented to make it somewhat more clear.